 Samsung is now on its second generation of Infinity-O displays and on the Galaxy S20 series there's now the option of 120Hz.

 Engage 120Hz mode: There's the option for 120Hz or 60Hz on the S20.
 Head into settings > display > motion smoothness.
-This will let you pick, with 120Hz aiming to make things smoother.
+This will let you pick from "high" or "standard", with 120Hz aiming to make things smoother.
 It's only available at Full HD+ resolution (also the default), but it will also use up more battery life than sticking to 60Hz.

 Engage dark mode: This has been on Samsung phones for a while, but it's much more widespread and is now a native Android feature.
 Just open the settings menu and head into display.
 It's the first thing you'll see at the top of the page, but you can tap on "dark mode settings" and you can schedule dark mode to come on at sunset.